LucianoCirino/MHWI-LedgeLBG/README.md

 > Don't put capital letters.
 For example, "W" should be "w".

 > [!IMPORTANT]
-> The <code>craft</code> key should be your in-game shortcut key that crafts all your primary ammo (1 → 8).
+> The <code>craft</code> key should be your in-game shortcut key that crafts all your primary ammo.
 This can be left blank if not used.

 <br>